The importance of a good motion design proposal template

 A good project proposal can make all the difference when it comes to landing new clients, it really is your golden opportunity to make a great first impression and sway your prospective client's mind away from your competitors.

-The motion design project proposal template has been designed to be simple and elegant, focusing on quality over quantity.
+Our professional proposal template has been designed to be simple and elegant, focusing on quality over quantity.
 No client wants to be sat down trawling through pages upon pages of business speak and numbers.
-No, we think it's better to visually showcase what you can do, and provide a clear and concise overview of your initial thoughts for the project, along with costs and what's included.
+No, we think it's better to visually showcase what you can do, and provide a clear and concise overview of your initial thoughts for the project, along with costs and what's included - that's what makes a professional proposal template.

 Make the template your own

-The project proposal template has been designed to easily allow you to add your own logo and brand to it so you can customise the look and feel to suit your own style.
+The professional proposal template has been designed to easily allow you to add your own logo and brand to it so you can customise the look and feel to suit your own style.

 Project proposal template format